-Ms Anna Mao Experience Non-Executive Chairman, appointed 14 September 2012 Ms Mao is a creative leader and entrepreneur with 19 years' experience and knowledge in finance and operation.
+Ms Anna Mao - Non-Executive Chairman, appointed 14 September 2012

+Experience - Ms Mao is a creative leader and entrepreneur with 19 years' experience and knowledge in finance and operation.
 She co-founded and developed several successful businesses both in China and Canada.
 Ms Mao graduated from Beijing Institute of Technology University in 1991, and obtained her MBA from Richard Ivey Business School of Western Ontario University in 2001.
-Interest in Shares and - Nil Shares Options Nil Options Special Responsibilities Chair of the Remuneration & Nomination Committee and Member of the Audit & Risk Committee.
-Directorships held in other - Enterprise Metals Ltd (July 2011 - present) listed entities East Africa Metals Limited (TSX) (June 2014 - present) Golden Share Mining Corp (TSX) (July 2013 - present) Nickel North Exploration Corp.
+Interest in Shares and Options - Nil Shares Nil Options Special Responsibilities Chair of the Remuneration &amp; Nomination Committee and Member of the Audit &amp; Risk Committee.
+Directorships held in other - Enterprise Metals Ltd (July 2011 - April 2015) listed entities East Africa Metals Limited (TSX) (June 2014 - present) Golden Share Mining Corp (TSX) (July 2013 - May 2015) Nickel North Exploration Corp.
 (TSX) (February 2013 - present)

-Mr Dermot Ryan Experience Executive Director, appointed 8 August 2012 Mr Ryan spent 20 years with CRA Ltd from 1977-1996, including 10 years as Chief Geologist for CRA Exploration in various states of Australia.
+Experience - Mr Ryan spent 20 years with CRA Ltd from 1977-1996, including 10 years as Chief Geologist for CRA Exploration in various states of Australia.
 He was GM Exploration for Great Central Mines Ltd (later Normandy Yandal Operations Ltd) from late 1996-2001, and for the past 10 years has run a private mineral exploration consulting Company (XServ Pty Ltd).
 He is a Fellow of the AusIMM, (CP), a Fellow of the AIG, and holds a BApSc (Geol).
 Acting CEO since 26 June 2013.
-Interest in Shares and Options Special Responsibilities Directorships held in other listed entities 2,415,000 Shares Nil Options Member of the Remuneration & Nomination Committee Legend Mining Limited (May 2005 - October 2013) Enterprise Metals Limited (October 2008 - present).
+Interest in Shares and Options - 2,415,000 Shares Nil Options Special Responsibilities - Member of the Remuneration & Nomination Committee Directorships held in other - Legend Mining Limited (May 2005 - October 2013) listed entities Enterprise Metals Limited (October 2008 - present).
 There have been no other listed entity directorships in the last 3 years.
-Dr Zhen Huang Experience Non-Executive Director, appointed 14 September 2012 Dr Huang is currently a director of Sinotech Minerals Exploration Co., Ltd. He is also Managing Director of SinoDrill Co.
+Dr Zhen Huang - Non-Executive Direc tor, appointed 14 September 2012 Experience - Dr Huang is currently a director of Sinotech Minerals Exploration Co., Ltd. He is also Managing Director of SinoDrill Co.
 Ltd. Prior to his appointment he was director of Geology Department of China National Nonferrous Metals Industry Corporation.
 Dr Huang has 29 years of experience in non-ferrous minerals exploration and ever since 1999, he has actively established four technical service companies covering engineering construction, drilling, environment engineering and mining investment, all of which have made significant achievements.
-Interest in Shares and Options Special Responsibilities Directorships held in other listed entities Nil Shares Nil Options Member of Remuneration & Nomination Committee Nil Mr William Robertson Experience Independent Non-Executive Director, appointed 9 September 2014 Mr Robertson has B.Ap.Sc (Geophysics), a Diploma in Applied Physics (Mining and Hydrology) and over 25 years' experience as a professional geoscientist.
-For the past 15 years, Mr Robertson has been the Director and Principal Consultant of Value Adding Resources, providing services to the mineral exploration industry.
-Heis a Member of the Australian Society of Exploration Geophysicists and Australian Institute of Geoscientists.
-His experience includes 11 years multi-commodity exploration experience with CRA Exploration Pty Ltd and North Limited, and 15 years as an independent consultant.
-He has provided geophysical support to exploration and evaluation programs in Western Australia, NSW, Tasmania, Victoria, Queensland and the Northern Territory, Africa, Asia, South America and Europe.
-Interest in Shares and Bill has extensive experience in the exploration for and evaluation of uranium deposits, including Kintyre in Western Australia and Westmoreland in Queensland.
-He has played a major role in generating Enterprise's uranium projects in Western Australia, and has extensive experience in the exploration for base metals, copper-gold, diamonds, iron and rare earth. - 1,874,521 Shares Options Special Responsibilities Nil Options - Chair of the Audit and Risk Committee Directorships held in other listed entities - Nil
+Interest in Shares and Options - Nil Shares Nil Options listed entities